-40. The parent organism of the GM yeast is P. pastoris, also known as Komagataella phaffi.
+41. The parent organism of the GM yeast is P. pastoris, also known as Komagataella phaffi.
+All the strains proposed to be used by the applicant are classified as K. phaffi (Barone et al., 2023).
 The characteristics of the parent organism provide a baseline for comparing the potential for harm from dealings with the GM yeast.
 The relevant biological properties of P. pastoris will be discussed here.